alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 You must [get your holding approved](#get-holding-approved) to move:

 - any animal to another approved holding
-- carnivores or primates, eg monkeys, apes, lemurs
+- carnivores or primates, for example monkeys, apes, lemurs
 - semen or embryos

 You don’t need to register or get approval to move other types of animal.